simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 05-Feb 07 2025
+Solar Radiation Storm Forecast for Feb 06-Feb 08 2025

-              Feb 05  Feb 06  Feb 07
+              Feb 06  Feb 07  Feb 08
-S1 or greater   15%     15%     15%
+S1 or greater   25%     25%     25%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms 04-07 Feb.
+Rationale: There is a slight chance for the greater than 10 MeV protons to cross the S1 (Minor) or greater solar radiation storm alert threshold.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 04 2025 1121 UTC.
+The largest was at Feb 05 2025 0750 UTC.

-Radio Blackout Forecast for Feb 05-Feb 07 2025
+Radio Blackout Forecast for Feb 06-Feb 08 2025

-              Feb 05        Feb 06        Feb 07
+              Feb 06        Feb 07        Feb 08
 R1-R2           85%           85%           85%
-R3 or greater   20%           20%           20%
+R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackout events are expected 04-06 Feb, with a slight chance for R3 (Strong) events.
+Rationale: R1-R2 (Minor-Moderate) radio blackout events are expected, with a slight chance for R3 (Strong) events.

 ```